Shannon-Williams/CB_Final_Project/README.md

 Concordia Full Stack Developer Final Project -

 Proposal: Anime search service where users can search and discover anime content and keep track of your anime watching.
-I chose this as a project because there currently these service provided aren't as fun visually, so I want to try create a fun looking simple alternative.
+I chose this as a project because there currently these service provided aren't as fun visually, so I want to try create a fun looking simple alternative using React, NodeJS MongoDB.

 Main Inspiration for the little project is my love for anime, My anime lists website that I have previously used and I wanted to incorporate some features and components that I thought were cool that I learned from the bootcamp.